Why I Never Shoot RAW — FujiFilm Simulations, Recipes, and More!

 What I never shoot RAW — FujiFilm's simulations are a unique way to craft images with distinct color science profiles.
 Here's how to make them.

-While tweaking in post is the more favorable route amongst photographers, I really enjoy editing in the camera to achieve the perfect light and contrast before it ever leaves my SD card.
-And not only simplifies my creative workflow, but ensures the perfect photograph at every capture.
+While tweaking in post is the more favorable route among photographers, I really enjoy editing in the camera to achieve the perfect light and contrast before the image ever leaves my SD card.
+This not only simplifies my creative workflow but also ensures the perfect photograph at every capture.

 Trust me when I say that the data of a Fujifilm JPEG file is incredible, it makes it so that I never want to shoot raw again.
 That’s how great it is.
 It’s quick, effective, and done extraordinarily.